 For more information on the subjects taught on this course view our module descriptors.

 Successful graduates of the programme are likely to emerge as future senior managers or CEOs of indigenous non-profit organisations or in INGOs.
-Most learners will likely be engaged in the non-profit sector and many will use this degree as a platform to develop general management competencies in the sector, helping both the learner advance in the organisation and in improving the managerial talent base in the organisation.
+Many learners will likely be engaged in the non-profit sector and many will use this degree as a platform to develop general management competencies in the sector, helping both the learner advance in the organisation and in improving the managerial talent base in the organisation.

 Monday and Wednesday 18.00 - 21.00 and some Saturday workshops.